Set up Gloo Mesh

 to install a minimum deployment of Gloo Mesh Enterprise for testing purposes, and some optional components are not installed.
 For example, self-signed certificates are used to secure communication between the management and workload clusters.
 To learn more about production-level installation options, including advanced configuration options available in the Gloo Mesh Enterprise Helm chart, see the Setup guide.

-Relay architecture: When you installed the Gloo Mesh control plane in the management cluster, a deployment named gloo-mesh-mgmt-server
+Relay architecture: When you installed the Gloo Mesh management plane in the management cluster, a deployment named gloo-mesh-mgmt-server

 was created to translate and implement your Gloo configurations and act as the relay server.
-When you registered the workload clusters to be managed by the control plane, a deployment named gloo-mesh-agent
+When you registered the workload clusters to be managed by the management plane, a deployment named gloo-mesh-agent

 was created on each workload cluster to run a relay agent.
 All communication is outbound from the relay agents on the workload clusters to the relay server on the management cluster.
 For more information about server-agent communication, see the relay architecture page.
 Additionally, default, self-signed certificates were used to secure communication between the control and data planes.
 For more information about the certificate architecture, see Default Gloo Mesh-managed certificates.